OpenCHAMI/magellan/README.md

 This should find and download all of the required dependencies.
 Although other versions of Go may work, the project has only been tested with v1.20.

+To build the Docker container, run `docker build -t magellan:latest .` in the project's directory.

 ## Usage

 There are three main commands to use with the tool: `scan`, `list`, and `collect`.